chandlerjwang/aplsnippets/lambda/custom/aplsamples/commands/speakitem/speechfile/readme.md

 # APL SpeakItem
 The `SpeakItem` command reads the contents of a single item on the screen.
 The item will scroll into view if it is not currently visible.
-The item should have a `speech` property, but it is not required.
 Any type of component can be the recipient of `SpeakItem`.

 ## Sample